aldryn/aldryn-docs/docs/glossary.rst

     Boilerplates
         A set of default templates, static files and optionally `Compass
         <http://compass-style.org>`_ files.
-Similar to a theme, but Aldryn does not allow changing
+A site's Boilerplate can be updated, but cannot be
-        of Boilerplates, which is why they're not named theme.
+        switched for another (unlike a Theme).

     Staging
         Changes you make to your environment are applied to its **staged** version.